google/crubit/docs/lifetime_annotations_cpp.md

 The annotation scheme is inspired by Rust lifetimes, but it is adapted to C++ so that it can be incrementally rolled out to existing C++ codebases.
-Furthermore, the annotations can be automatically added to an existing codebase by a tool that infers the annotations based on the current behavior of each function’s implementation.
+Furthermore, the annotations can be automatically added to an existing codebase by a tool that [infers the annotations](lifetimes_static_analysis.md) based on the current behavior of each function’s implementation.

-TODO: Add a link to the document describing the static analysis.

 While the annotation scheme can express a large subset of Rust’s lifetime semantics, we have omitted some constructs that we do not expect to be necessary